oceanprotocol/ocean.py/READMEs/erc20-enterprise.md

 Please refer to [data-nfts-and-datatokens-flow](data-nfts-and-datatokens-flow.md) and complete the following steps :
 - [x] 2.1 Create an ERC721 data NFT

-Then, please refer to [publish-flow](publish-flow.md) and complete the following steps :
-- [x] 2.
-Publish Dataset

 ## 3. Dispenser Flow

 In the Python console: